Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Introduction

-Whereas there is a growing literature in analyzing the behavior of SGD on non-convex objectives \cite{soudry2017implicit, ji2018risk, gunasekar2018characterizing, wilson2017marginal}, we focus here on properties of the optimization problem above that are algorithm independent.
-Many authors in the literature have attempted to characterize the landscape of the loss function \eqref{riskeq} by studying its critical points.
-Global optimality results have been obtained for NN architectures with linear activations \citep{hardt2016identity,kawaguchi2016deep,yun2018critical}, quadratic activations~\citep{soltanolkotabi2017theoretical,du2018power} and some more general non-linear activations, under appropriate regularity assumptions \citep{soudry2016no,nguyen2017loss,feizi2017porcupine}.
+A considerable amount of literature has attempted to characterize the landscape of the loss function \eqref{riskeq} by studying its critical points.
+Global optimality results have been obtained for NN architectures with linear activations \citep{hardt2016identity,kawaguchi2016deep,yun2018small}, quadratic activations~\citep{soltanolkotabi2017theoretical,du2018power} and some more general non-linear activations, under appropriate regularity assumptions \citep{soudry2016no,nguyen2017loss,feizi2017porcupine}.
 Some other insights have been obtained by leveraging tools for complexity analysis of spin glasses \citep{choromanska2015loss} and random matrix theory \citep{pennington2017geometry}.
 Other analysis involved studying goodness of the initialization of the parameter values $\btheta_0$~\citep{daniely2016toward,safran2016quality,du2017gradient} or other topological properties of the loss \eqref{riskeq}, such as connectivity of sub-level sets \citep{draxler2018essentially,brunatopology}.
-A common factor shared in the above cited works (and in common practice) is that \emph{overparametrisation} of the model class (i.e. $D \gg 1$) often leads to improved performance, despite the potential increase in generalization error.

-Each model defines a functional space $ \mathrm{span}\parr*{ \{ \bfun = \bPhi_\btheta \st \btheta \in \Theta\}}$, whose complexity a priori increases with the dimensionality $D$ of the parameter space $\Theta$.
-Whereas several authors have studied these models from the lens of approximation theory \citep{cohen2016convolutional, cohen2016expressive,bolcskei2017optimal} by focusing on specific aspects of the parameterisation (such as the depth of the network), in this work we explore another hypothesis, namely that over-parameterization remedies the complexity of that functional space, often leading to loss functions $L(\btheta)$ without poor local minima.

-Our approach is inspired by Freeman and Bruna \citep{brunatopology}, and is related to recent work that also explores convexifications of neural networks \citep{bach2017breaking,zhang2016convexified, bietti2017group}.
-Our analysis focuses mostly on the class of two-layer neural networks, with a hidden layer of size $p$, and covers both empirical and population risk landscapes.
-A given activation function $\rho$ determines a functional space $V_\rho = \mathrm{span}\parr*{ \{ \bx \mapsto \rho( \langle \bx, \bw \rangle ) \st \bw \in \R^n\} }$.
-In essence, our work identifies notions of \emph{intrinsic dimension} of this functional space, and establishes the following facts: \begin{enumerate} \item If the hidden layer size $p$ is at least equal to the \emph{upper} intrinsic dimension, then the resulting loss landscape is free of poor local minima, independently of the data distribution; \item If $p$ is smaller than the \emph{lower} intrinsic dimension, then there exist data distributions yielding arbitrarily poor local minima. \end{enumerate}